-We have made a significant progress since 2009.
-Throughout that time we were constantly developing and learning, without forgetting to foster personal relations and friendly atmosphere in the association KROKODIL.
-Our small / large team consists of Vladimir, Ana, Mila, Lena, Mirjana and Bogdan who are fully engaged in all the work concerning KROKODIL and its programs, but also a network of ten regular external contributors that together with us form the organization, cultural mission and the special spirit of the Association KROKODIL.
+We have made significant progress since 2009.
+Throughout that time we were constantly developing and learning, while never forgetting to foster personal relationships and a friendly atmosphere.
+Our main team consists of eight dedicated individuals who are fully engaged in all the work concerning KROKODIL and its programs.
+We also can count on a network of ten regular external contributors that, together with the main team, complete the organization, and help add to its cultural mission and the special spirit of the Association KROKODIL.

-Our growth and development are based on the freedom of expression and creativity.
-We foster team spirit and friendship among those who work in our association.
-What makes us unique is the high competence and knowledge of the employees, who use innovative approach to contribute to team problem solving in all the aspects of our work – production of literary, cultural and sociopolitical programs and projects with the aim of developing literary audiences and those that are interested in culture as such, promotion of the culture of dialogue, reconciliation and reconstruction of the broken links particularly in the region of the Western Balkans but also in deepening of the mutual understanding and the acceptance of differences in the European context and elsewhere.
+Our growth and development are based on freedom of expression and creativity.
+We foster team spirit and friendship among those who work with us.
+What makes us unique is the high level of competence and knowledge among the employees and their use of innovative approaches in all aspects of their work – production of literary, cultural and socio-political programs and projects that aim to help develop literary and cultural audiences, promotion of the culture of dialogue, reconciliation and reconstruction of the broken links, particularly in the region of the Western Balkans, and deepening mutual understanding and the acceptance of differences in the European context and elsewhere.

-imply high ethical standards, openness, prudeness, trust and sincerness in all our business relations.
+Implying high ethical standards, openness, trust and sincerity in all of our professional relationships.

-we share our ideas, information, plans and aims publicly and openly.
-We sincerely believe that this mutual openness, as well as openness to our contributors, partners and wider audience contributes to better understanding, and building of strong and stable relationships, as well as their integration into creative process.
+We share our ideas, information, plans and aims publicly and openly.
+We sincerely believe that mutual openness, as well as openness to our partners and wider audience, contributes to better understanding, and the building of strong and stable relationships, as well as a better integration into the creative process.

-we perceive each other as equals.
-We recognize and value the skills of each individual.
+We perceive each other as equals and we recognize and value the skills of each individual.

-our relationship with contributors and partners is significantly deeper than the regular business relationship: our aim is to understand not only people, but their work as well, and to develop long-term relationships based on mutual respect and trust.
+Our relationships with contributors and partners are significantly deeper than the typical professional relationship: our aim is to understand not only the work people do, but to understand the people themselves , and to develop long-term relationships based on mutual respect and trust.

 VLADIMIR ARSENIJEVIĆ (b.
-1965 in Pula, Croatia, then SFR Yugoslavia) is an awarded and internationally acclaimed Serbian writer, translator, editor, publicist and cultural worker.
-He won the 1994 NIN-award for his first novel In the Hold (U potpalublju) thus becoming the youngest ever recipient of this prestigious prize.
-This was the very first debut book ever rewarded with this respected prize.
-This anti-war book was soon translated into 20 languages and placed Arsenijević almost instantly among the most translated Serbian writers ever.
-Since then, Arsenijević published eight other novels, graphic novels, collections of short stories and books of essays.
-His essays and columns are published in both printed and online media all over the region of former Yugoslavia.
-He is a well-known editor who formed and developed the RENDE publishing house, where he worked as the Editor-in-chief from its foundation in 2000 until 2007.
-From 2007 until 2011 he ran a Belgrade subsection of a distinguished Croatian publishing house VBZ.
-In 2009. he founded and is ever since the head of the Association KROKODIL.
+1965 in Pula, Croatia, then SFR Yugoslavia) is an award-winning and internationally acclaimed Serbian writer, translator, editor, publicist and cultural worker.
+He won the 1994 NIN-award for his first novel In the Hold (U potpalublju), thus becoming the award’s youngest ever recipient.
+In the Hold was the very first debut book awarded this prestigious prize.
+His anti-war book was soon translated into 20 languages and placed Arsenijević almost instantly among the most translated Serbian writers.
+Since then, Arsenijević published ten other novels, graphic novels, collections of short stories and books of essays.
+His essays and columns are published in both print and online media from all over former Yugoslavia.
+He is also a well-known editor who formed and developed the RENDE publishing house, where he worked as Editor-in-Chief from its foundation in 2000 until 2007.
+From 2007 until 2011, he ran a Belgrade subsection of the Croatian publishing house VBZ.
+In 2009, he founded and ever since has been the head of the Association KROKODIL.